pimcore/data-importer/doc/03_Configuration/01_Data_Sources.md

 # Data Sources

-Every batch import configuration needs a data source.
+Every data importer configuration needs a data source.
 Following data sources are available and can be configured.

 ### Asset